AskMeAgain/CutFinder/README.md

 ##### Start -> CP 2 -> CP 1 -> Finish.

-For short maps it is possible to do this by hand, but for long maps (50CPs+) this way is not sufficient It is impossible to find all possible combinations.
+For short maps it is possible to do this by hand, but for long maps (50CPs+) this way is not sufficient.
+It is impossible to find all possible combinations.
 Maybe a combination is faster then the original way?

 Here is where my program comes into play.

 ![alt text](https://puu.sh/wRSph/79ec2742dc.png "Main Page")

 You check for every CP which other CPs can be reached.
-You enter these into a table and the program will output every possible combination on how to drive it.
+You enter these into a grid and the program will output every possible combination on how to drive it.

 You still need to check for yourself if the new way is faster.
 I added a way to enter numbers, but flying start would improve the time.

 #### How to use the program:

-1. Download the Jar from the Jar Folder
+1. Download the Jar from the Jar Folder here on github
 2. Execute
 3. Enter the number of checkpoints
 4. Fill out the grid.